josejuanrguez/josejuanrguez/README.md

 - 👀 I’m interested in Linux, programming and trading forex..
 - 🌱 I’m currently learning programming.
 - 💞️ I’m looking to collaborate on any interesting project.
-- 📫 How to reach me: josejuanrguez@yahoo.com
+- 📫 If you like my work, you can reach me at: josejuanrguez@yahoo.com